grafana/loki/docs/logql.md

 1 for each log entry.
 An aggregation can be applied over the selected range to transform it into an instance vector.

+The currently supported functions for operating over are:

-`rate` calculates the number of entries per second while `count_over_time` counts the entries for each log stream within the range.
+- `rate`: calculate the number of entries per second
+- `count_over_time`: counts the entries for each log stream within the given range.

 > `count_over_time({job="mysql"}[5m])`